Phala-Network/phala-wiki-next/content/en-us/general/applications/setup-identity.md

 #### Adding Custom Fields

 To add custom fields beyond the default ones, use the Extrinsics UI ("Developer" -> "Extrinsics").
-Select for  `submit the following extrinsic ` "identity" and in the field to the immediate right "setidentity(info)".
+Select `submit the following extrinsic ` "identity" and in the field to the immediate right "setidentity(info)".
 To submit a raw transaction, first click "Add Item" and add any field name you like.
 The display name also must be provided; otherwise, the Identity pallet would consider it wiped if you submitted it with "None" selected.
 Every time you change your identity values, you need to re-submit the entire set of fields: the write operation is always "overwrite" and never "append."

 <p align="center">